 The reality is that the original copyright probably won't have to be extended in order for Disney to maintain control over their Winnie the Pooh franchise (they dropped the hyphens) or Mickey Mouse.
 New work with those characters creates a new copyright, specifically for the newly added material, which can make it less clear what is in the public domain and what isn't.
 Disney's version of Pooh, a stout yellow bear with a red crop top, is distinct and protected for another four decades.
 So is the modern version of Mickey.
 Trademarks can also make things complicated—while the Supreme Court has ruled that trademarks can't be used to extend copyright protections, Disney can still use their money and lawyers to scare creators away from using trademarked characters.

 Disney's market power is more reliant on its control over copyrighted material than ever.
 As Matt Stoller, author of Goliath: The 100-Year War Between Monopoly Power and Democracy and writer of the newsletter BIG, puts it, “the new Disney is more a private equity group than studio, collecting brands and using them to bargain aggressively with partners, suppliers and consumers.”
 This consolidated control over their original animated and live-action films, Pixar, Marvel, Lucasfilm, and 20th Century Fox is already having major effects on the entertainment industry.
 Disney films account for around 30% of all domestic movie tickets sold, more than any other studio.
 This allows them to extract onerous terms out of movie theaters, such as demanding higher percentages of the box office and forcing theaters to show Disney films in their biggest theaters.
 Theater chains, already struggling, have no choice but to comply in order to get access to this must-have content.
-Additionally, Disney has been cutting off access to the back-catalog of 20th Century Fox—classic films that small, independent theaters often rely on showing to stay profitable.
+Additionally, Disney has been cutting off access to the back catalog of 20th Century Fox—classic films that small, independent theaters often rely on showing to stay profitable.
 For those of us who love seeing movies in theaters, Disney is enemy #1, turning theater chains into another arm of their empire and crushing any independent theaters they cannot exploit.

 In his article "Copyright, Antitrust, and Disney's Monopoly," Stoller describes how Disney has used its control over "must-have" content to muscle its way into the streaming wars.
 Stoller doesn't think that copyright term lengths are the issue here—he proposes antitrust measures that would break up vertical integration between producers and distributors—but I disagree.
 The lynchpin of Disney's power comes from control over popular characters and fictional universes.
 Sure, you could force them to license their work to other streamers.
-Or could you take away their copyright and allow anyone to freely distribute that content, or make a Star Wars movie, or a Marvel TV show, or an Alien prequel.
+Or you could take away their copyright and allow anyone to freely distribute that content, or make a Star Wars movie, or a Marvel TV show, or an Alien prequel.

 Let's say we rolled things back to the 1909 law, and copyright was capped at 56 years.
 Disney's animated classics would be freed from the vault.
 Most of the current popular Marvel characters, such as Spider-Man, Doctor Strange, Scarlet Witch, and the entire concept of The Avengers would enter the public domain.
 We'd still have to wait a few more years for Star Wars—I couldn't make my Luke Skywalker/Han Solo rom-com until 2033—but it would take a big swipe out of Disney's pop culture dominance.
 Not quite the Rebels blowing up the Death Star, but maybe something like taking out a hemisphere.